AlbertaSat/ex2_sband_software/README.md

-#This code is for configuring and Simulating Ex-Alta 2's S-Band Transmitter
+# This Code is for Configuring and Simulating Ex-Alta 2's S-Band Transmitter
 sTransmitter.c contains functions to access s-band transmitter functionality.
 These read and/or write each register outlined in the HSTXC-01-00090 User Manual.
 These functions should be used in other code as needed to configure and get housekeeping data from the S-Band transmitter.
 Since we don't have the actual hardware, i2c and spi communication has